dror27/dk-shack/vol1/songs/en/Tumbling Down.md

 To days when you were mine\
 We're playing hide-and-seek beneath the vines\
 Your hair as smooth as wine\
-Your breast is as warm as summer fire\
+Your breath is as warm as summer fire\
 But your eyes they tell a lie\
 And I'm tumbling down the stairways of your mind\
 \